Belarusian Premier League

 The Belarusian Premier League (Вышэйшая ліга, Vyšejšaja Liha or Vysheyshaya Liga; Высшая лига; "Top League"), also called the BETERA Premier League for sponsorship reasons, is a professional association football league in Belarus and the highest level of the Belarusian football league system.
 It is organized by the Belarusian Football Federation.
 The number of teams in the competition has varied over the years from as high as 17 (1992–93 season) to as low as 11 (2012).
 As of 2025, the league included 16 teams.
 Each team plays every other team twice during the course of the season.
 At the end of the season, the two teams with the fewest points are automatically relegated to the Belarusian First League, while the third worst team plays a promotion-relegation playoff against the third best team from the second tier.
 The top two teams from the Belarusian First League automatically win promotion to the Premier League.
-Dinamo Minsk are the current champions, after winning their ninth championship title in 2024.
+Maxline Vitebsk are the current champions, after winning their first championship title in 2025.